Main / Edit / History / / Users Area

 safe = cppcms::xss:filter(unsafe,rules);

-It would validate the input and remove all tags and properties that do not fit this policy.
+It would validate the input and remove all tags and properties that do not fit the policy.

 For example, this JSON file defiles the simple rule that can be used with basic TinyMCE WYSIWYG editor: